Measles, Mumps, and Rubella (MMR)Vaccine

 Measles.
 Measles is an infection caused by a virus.
 It starts with cold-like symptoms including

 runny nose, inflamed, red eyes, cough, and fever.
 A rash that starts on the face and

 then develops on the body follows 2 to 4 days later.
 It can result in serious complications,

 Mumps.
 Mumps is also caused by a virus.
-It affects the parotid and other salavary glands.
-It can cause a fever, headache, muscle aches, and swollen neck glands.
+It affects the glands.
+Swollen saliva-producing glands

 When are MMR vaccines given?